flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Alternative options that don’t have mid-contract price rises

 If you want to avoid mid-contract price rises, then you have a few options.
-For one thing, at the time of writing Sky Mobile and Giffgaff won’t raise your price mid-contract, so you could always sign up with one of these networks.
+For one thing, at the time of writing the networks in the top section of this page don’t have mid-contract price rises (with some exceptions, detailed in the text), so you could always sign up with one of these networks.

 Alternatively, you could switch to a 30-day plan.
 Whatever network you’re on, these won’t be affected by mid-contract price rises, as they’re too short term.
-So even the networks above that have mid-contract price rises won’t do for 30-day plans.
+So even the networks above that have mid-contract price rises won’t do for 30-day plans – which is to say, your price may still rise each year, but you won’t have to stick around to accept the rise if you don’t want to.

 It’s worth noting also that contract pricing tends to be lower per month than the same allowances would cost on a 30-day plan, so even with the price rises you’re often getting a better deal on a long-term contract, just as long as you’re happy to stick with that network for a while.